-Grande Mere Inn, Tabor Hill Restaurant and Cravings Bistro & Brew Pub are other local favorites.
+Grande Mere Inn and Tabor Hill Restaurant are other local favorites.
 Grande Mere Inn offers a high-end food menu featuring some of the best lake perch in the area.
 You can also enjoy a view of Lake Michigan and watch the sunset while you dine.

 Tabor Hill’s chef recently introduced a new menu that showcases locally grown ingredients.
 Choose from refreshing salads, seafood, chicken, veal and beef entrees.
 Its vineyard view sets it apart from other restaurants in the area.